mmeapple/Research-Guide/README.md

 After the issue has been introduced, you need to clearly state your research question; tell the reader what does the paper researches.
 Some words that may work here are:

 a.
 I (We) focus on
-a.
+b.
 This paper asks whether
-a.
-In this paper,
+c.
+In this paper, ...
-a.
-Given the gaps in knoweldge, this paper
+d.
+Given the gaps in knoweldge, this paper ...
-a.
+e.
 This paper investigates

 ### 3. Antecedents (Optional section)